aditya1876/FullStackAndDevopsLearning/Notes/MyNotes.md

 - Storing user passwords in database as plaintext is NOT a good practice.
 - Hashing can be used.
-- Hashing is a 1-way algorithm that converts a String into another random string.
+  u- Hashing is a 1-way algorithm that converts a String into another random string.
 - eg - Ram -> lksdjfi938027
 - It is deterministic, i.e, everytime hashing is applied to 'Ram' it will lead to 'lksdjfi938027'
 - Process: